 RevMan 5 is the software you use to write and edit your review(s).You use RevMan for protocols and reviews.
 It allows you to prepare the text, build the tables showing the characteristics of studies and the comparisons in the review, and add study data.
 It can perform meta-analyses and present the results graphically.
 You'll need to download this program & install it on your computer.

-This handbook is the official document that describes in detail the process of creating Cochrane systematic Reviews.
-The Cochrane Handbook for Systematic Reviews of Interventions is the official document that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
-The current version of the Handbook is 5.1.0 (updated March 2011).
+The Cochrane Handbook for Systematic Reviews of Interventions is the official guide that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
+All authors should consult the Handbook for guidance on the methods used in Cochrane systematic reviews.
+The current version of the Handbook is 6.0 (updated July 2019).
 It is available in various formats (e.g. online & PDF).

 The Methodological Expectations of Cochrane Intervention Reviews (MECIR) are methodological standards to which all Cochrane Protocols, Reviews, and Updates are expected to adhere.
 They are divided into sections for the conduct of, and reporting the reviews of interventions.
 These expectations are intended for both internal and external audiences.
 They provide authors and users of the Cochrane Library with clear and transparent expectations of review conduct and reporting.